All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Ozempic Help with ED?

-Ozempic is not a treatment for ED, but the downstream effects of improved metabolic health may benefit sexual function.
+Ozempic isn't a treatment for ED, but the downstream effects of improved metabolic health may benefit sexual function.
 Weight loss improves testosterone levels (as discussed above), better blood sugar control protects vascular function, and reduced visceral fat lowers systemic inflammation.
 A 2025 cross-sectional study in the Journal of Sexual Medicine found that men who lost more than 10% of body weight on GLP-1 receptor agonists reported a 32% improvement in IIEF-5 scores (a validated measure of erectile function) compared to baseline.

-That said, if you currently take medications for ED (such as sildenafil or tadalafil), there are no known interactions with Ozempic.
+But if you currently take medications for ED (such as sildenafil or tadalafil), there are no known interactions with Ozempic.
 You can safely continue these medications.

 Fertility in Men